-The Auditor confirms that:

-- The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report. - The findings are based on verified Objective Evidence relevant to the time period for the assessment, traceable and unambiguous. - The scope of the assessment and the method used are sufficient to establish confidence that the findings are indicative of the performance of the Member's defined Certification Scope. - The Auditor(s) have acted in a manner deemed ethical, truthful, accurate professional, independent and objective.
+C. The Member will require a Mid-Term Review during the 3 year Certification Period that will include the need for site visits because: Known and anticipated changes to Certification Scope during the Certification Period Certification Audit identified >2 Minor NCs for Critical Provisions, or > 4 Minor NCs in total New systems and controls for Critical Provisions that could not be tested at the Certification Audit Facilities with risk of non-conformances against Critical Provision: Other compelling reason presented by the Lead Auditor.
+Confirmation The Auditors confirm that: The information provided by the Member is true and accurate to the best knowledge of the Auditor(s) preparing this report.
+The findings are based on verified Objective Evidence relevant to the time period for the assessment, traceable and unambiguous.
+The scope of the assessment and the method used are sufficient to establish confidence that the findings are indicative of the performance of the Member's defined Certification Scope.
+The Auditor(s) have acted in a manner deemed ethical, truthful, accurate professional, independent and objective.
+Auditor Signature On file